 The best person to write your obituary is you.
 If you have the privilege of a long life, it is not likely that anyone else will either know or remember what was important to you.
 Obituaries – like so many of the other arrangements discussed – are not for you but for the benefit, knowledge and interest of others.
 They can form an important historical record and perhaps a distinction for your heirs.

-Give the draft obit to your executor.
+Give the draft obit to your executor so it can be used immediately upon your death for publication.
 Don’t file it with your Will.

 International Driving Permit